-The Company adopted the provisions of ASC 740-10 and has analyzed its filing positions in 2014 and 2013 in jurisdictions where it may be obligated to file returns.
+The Company adopted the provisions of ASC 740-10 and has analyzed its filing positions in 2015 and 2014 in jurisdictions where it may be obligated to file returns.
 The Company believes that its income tax filing position and deductions will be sustained on audit and does not anticipate any adjustments that will result in a material change to its financial position.
 Therefore, no reserves for uncertain income tax positions have been recorded.
 The Company's policy is to recognize interest and/or penalties related to income tax matters in income tax expense.
-The Company had no accrual for interest or penalties as of December 31, 2014.
+The Company had no accrual for interest or penalties as of December 31, 2015.
 In addition, future changes in unrecognized tax benefits will have no impact on the effective tax rate due to the existence of the valuation.

-Since the Company incurred net operating losses in every tax year since inception, 2013 and 2014 income tax returns are subject to examination and adjustments by the IRS for at least three years following the year in which the tax attributes are utilized.
+Since the Company incurred net operating losses in every tax year since inception, the 2013, 2014 and 2015 income tax returns are subject to examination and adjustments by the IRS for at least three years following the year in which the tax attributes are utilized.

-[6] Stock-Based Compensation
+[7] Stock-Based Compensation

 The Company accounts for stock-based compensation to employees in conformity with the provisions of ASC Topic 718, "Stock Based Compensation".
-Stock-based compensation to employees consist of stock options grants and restricted shares that are recognized in the statement of operations based on their fair values at the date of grant.
+Stock-based compensation to employees consist of stock option grants and restricted shares that are recognized in the statement of operations based on their fair values at the date of grant.

 The Company accounts for equity instruments issued to non-employees in accordance with the provisions of ASC Topic 505, subtopic 50, Equity-Based Payments to Non-Employees based upon the fair-value of the underlying instrument.
 The equity instruments, consisting of stock options granted to consultants, are valued using the Black-Scholes valuation model.
-At the end of each financial reporting period prior to vesting, the value of these options, as calculated using the Black-Scholes option-pricing model, will be remeasured using the fair value of the Company's common stock and the non-cash expense recognized during the options granted to non-employees is subject to change in the future, the amount of the future expense will include fair value re-measurements until the stock options are fully vested.
+The measurement of stock-based compensation is subject to periodic adjustments as the underlying equity instruments vest and is recognized as an expense over the period which services are received.

-The Company calculates the fair value of option grants utilizing the Black-Scholes pricing model, and estimates the fair value of the restricted stock based upon the estimated fair value or the common stock.
-The amount of stock-based compensation recognized during a period is based on the value of the portion of the awards that are ultimately expected to vest.
+The Company calculates the fair value of option grants utilizing the Black-Scholes pricing model, and estimates the fair value of restricted stock based upon the estimated fair value or the common stock.
+The amount of stockbased compensation recognized during a period is based on the value of the portion of the awards that are ultimately expected to vest.
 The authoritative guidance requires forfeitures to be estimated at the time stock options are granted and warrants are issued and revised.
 If necessary in subsequent periods, an adjustment will be booked if actual forfeitures differ from those estimated.
 The term "forfeitures" is distinct from "cancellations" or "expirations" and represents only the unvested portion of the surrendered stock option or warrant.
 The Company estimates forfeiture rates for all unvested awards when calculating the expense for the period.
 In estimating the forfeiture rate, the Company monitors both stock option and warrant exercises as well as employee and non-employee termination patterns.